zalando/postgres-operator/docs/reference/operator_parameters.md

 * **logical_backup_storage_account_key**
   Storage account key used to authenticate with Azure when uploading logical backups.
 Default: ""

+* **logical_backup_cronjob_environment_secret**
+  Reference to a Kubernetes secret, which keys will be added as environment variables to the cronjob.
+Default: ""

 ## Debugging the operator

 Options to aid debugging of the operator itself.
 Grouped under the `debug` key.